cheungsp/AwesomeAnswers/README.md

 # Awesome Answers

 Awesome Answers is a CRUD application, allow users to sign up, post and answer questions from other users.
-It also allows the ability to flag answers.
-Awesome Answers has an API set up on the back end, used for developing front end client http requests.
+Features:
+- Admin view
+- Ability to flag certain questions and answers
+- API backend
+- Reddit-like vote system for answers
+- Tags to categorize questions
+- Mailer system to send emails once question or answer has been submitted

 ## setup instructions